National Alliance on Mental Illness: Structure

 The National Alliance on Mental Illness is a 501(c)(3) nonprofit run by a board of directors who are elected by membership.
 NAMI National is the umbrella organization; state and local affiliates operate semi-independently, in an attempt to more accurately represent those in the surrounding communities.
 Since 2020, NAMI has been using a five-year strategic plan.

 The current chief executive officer is Daniel H. Gillison, Jr., who prior to NAMI led the American Psychiatric Association Foundation (APAF), the nonprofit arm of American Psychiatric Association.

-The national chief executive officer from 2014-2019 was Mary Giliberti, who resigned on April 24, 2019.
+The national chief executive officer from 2014 to 2019 was Mary Giliberti, who resigned on April 24, 2019.
 Gilberti has a law degree from Yale University and clerked for Judge Phyllis A. Kravitch.
 Before coming to NAMI, Giliberti worked as a senior attorney at Bazelon Center for Mental Health Law for almost ten years and the Senate Health, Education, Labor, and Pensions Committee from 2008 to 2014.
 She worked for NAMI National during this time as the director of public policy and advocacy for federal and state issues.
 In 2017, she was "appointed by the Secretary of the U.S. Department of Health and Human Service (HHS) to serve as one of 14 non-federal members of HHS’ Interdepartmental Serious Mental Illness Coordinating Committee."

 National and state NAMI organizations function to provide Governance, Public Education, Political Advocacy, and management of NAMI's Educational Programs.
 At the local level, local NAMI chapters also provide assistance in obtaining mental health resources, scheduling and administration of NAMI's programs, and hosting local meetings and events for NAMI members.

 In February 2020, NAMI Sioux Falls merged with the South Dakota Office.
 The move was a result of a decision by the national NAMI office.